-- Low startup costs: Since there's no need to buy a bunch of stock up front, it's easier for new sellers to explore different markets without a big financial risk.
+- Low startup costs: Dropshipping allows sellers to test new markets quickly without taking on inventory risk.
+Since there's no need to buy a bunch of stock up front, it's easier for new sellers to explore different markets without a big financial risk.

 - Flexibility: Sellers can quickly switch up their product options based on what's trending, making it easy to adapt.